 Bedwetting alarms typically consist of two main components: a moisture sensor and the alarm itself.
 In most cases, the sensor is clipped or taped to the underwear and must be strategically placed where the first drop of urine is anticipated.

 Once moisture comes into contact with the sensor, the alarm is triggered, and the ensuing beeping, ringing, or vibration awakens the child.
-This not only gives him a chance to get up and complete urination in the toilet, but it will eventually help him gain the ability to recognize and respond to his body’s signals without the use of an alarm.
+This not only gives them a chance to get up and complete urination in the toilet, but it will eventually help them gain the ability to recognize and respond to their body’s signals without the use of an alarm.

 While all bedwetting alarms work by rousing the child from sleep when moisture is detected, certain styles may work better for different age groups and sleep patterns.